Retrieve the latitude and longitude of your own points of interest to position them on a map.

 Geocoding is the conversion from an address to geographical coordinates in latitude and longitude (lat/long).

 These coordinates can then be used to map the results, compute distance calculations to find closest locations and even get directions to those locations.
 For example, King’s Cross Station, Euston Rd., London N1C 4TB, United-Kingdom correspond to 51.531761, -0.123621

 On one hand, Geocoding is something which we use all the time when accessing mapping services.
-When opening a map application or accessing a visual representation of a location with the “blue dot”, this process is called geocoding.
+When opening a map application and choosing a position on it, visually representing a location with the “blue dot”, the process is called geocoding.